Malcolm Rifkind: Secretary of State for Scotland

 In 1986 he was promoted into the cabinet as Secretary of State for Scotland.
 He gained a reputation as being a moderate voice on social and economic issues, and sometimes had disputes with Margaret Thatcher.
 As Secretary of State, he initiated major reforms in Scotland.
 These included the privatisation of the Scottish electricity industry and the Scottish Transport Group.
 He created Scottish Homes as the Government's housing agency; and Scottish Natural Heritage which combined both the Countryside Commission for Scotland and the Nature Conservancy Council.
 He also transformed the Scottish Development Agency into Scottish Enterprise with much greater private sector involvement.
 When Rifkind became Secretary of State his first task was to defuse a teachers dispute which was crippling Scottish education.
 He also sought to help the Ravenscraig steel mill which was threatened with closure.
 Rifkind opposed closure by the Government arguing that the whole steel industry should be privatised and that the future of individual plants would be determined by the companies that owned them in the private sector.
+In 1989, Rifkind lobbied for increased funding for Scottish Gaelic broadcasting but was shut down by Nigel Lawson, who Thatcher agreed with.

 One of Rifkind's most difficult challenges was the demand from the public for the abolition of the domestic rates system.
 He supported the introduction of the Poll Tax, which the Cabinet had approved shortly before his appointment.
 He also agreed with the decision proposed by his predecessor, George Younger, that the new tax should be introduced a year earlier in Scotland than in England because of the political necessity to end the domestic rates.
 Rifkind subsequently accepted that the poll tax had been a major mistake by the Government.
 Throughout his term as Scottish Secretary, Rifkind, like Younger before him, and Ian Lang and Michael Forsyth in later years, was constrained by the political weakness of the Conservative Party in Scotland unlike in England.
 This problem was the underlying reason for his differences with Margaret Thatcher which increased, significantly, towards the end of her Prime Ministership.
 When Thatcher was challenged by Michael Heseltine for the Leadership of the Conservative Party, Rifkind voted for her.
 During the tense period that followed the first round of voting Rifkind was one of those who advised Thatcher that it would be best for her to stand down, and did not promise to support her if she stood for election.
 Thatcher considered his action treachery.
 In the subsequent Leadership election, he supported Douglas Hurd.